 First responders often deal with the unimaginable — and face additional risk to their health as part of their daily work.
 The mental and physical effects are real and should not be ignored.

 If you are in crisis, there are resources you can turn to.

-The National Suicide Prevention Lifeline offers free, confidential crisis counseling 24/7/365 — and you don’t have to be in crisis to call.
-1-800-273-TALK (8255)
+The 988 Suicide and Crisis Lifeline offers free, confidential crisis counseling 24/7/365 just by dialing 988 — and you don’t have to be in crisis to call.

-If you don’t want to talk on the phone, you can also text.
-Crisis Text Line offers free 24/7 mental health support.
+If you don’t want to talk on the phone, you can also text 988.
+Crisis Text Line also offers free 24/7 mental health support.
 Text “10-18” or “SCRUBS” to 741741 for help.

-Safe Call Now is a confidential, comprehensive, 24-hour crisis referral service for all public safety employees, all emergency services personnel and their family members nationwide.
-Call 1-206-459-3020 or 1-877-230-6060.
+Safe Call Now is a confidential 24-hour crisis line and support service for first responders, emergency services personnel, medical professionals and their family members nationwide.
+Call 1-206-459-3020.

-You may be hesitant to dial 911 if you or someone you know is in crisis.
+You may be hesitant to dial 988 or 911 if you or someone you know is in crisis.
 Because of your job, you may feel that you don’t want someone from your agency or workplace to respond to a call that involves you.
 Please don’t let this concern prevent you from seeking assistance.
 Use the resources, make the call or text for help.
 You have options, and you are not alone.

 If you are experiencing any of these signs, please don’t wait to find support: